-A load off your mind science culture laundrette: an installation for NZAS
+PhD part 13: A load off your mind science culture laundromat: an installation for NZAS

-Thanks for coming to this page about the NZAS A load off your mind science culture laundrette.
+Thanks for coming to this page about the NZAS A load off your mind science culture laundromat.

-So the laundrette came about as an installation/talking point that will exist in the space as a light, playful way to elicit thoughts about the way people experience science culture now (positive and negative), stories that illustrate this, and also ambitions for the future.
-In essence, the laundrette is a place to ‘air’ thoughts about scientific culture: what it is, what it could or should be, and experiences that have impacted it.
+So the laundromat came about as an installation/talking point that will exist in the conference venue as a light, playful way to elicit thoughts about the way people experience science culture now (positive and negative), stories that illustrate this, and also ambitions for the future.
+In essence, the laundromat is a place to ‘air’ thoughts about scientific culture: what it is, what it could or should be, and experiences that have impacted it.
 This will be captured and documented for NZAS, and I will use it as an ‘experiment’ (in a non-scientific sense) to test some ideas about design prompts to aid reflexivity.

-Why a laundrette?
+Why a laundromat?
 It came from the idea of ‘airing dirty laundry’, and taking ‘a load‘ off our minds by sharing.
-Other pertinent puns followed: we are being ‘pressed into action’, ‘cleaning up’ our acts, getting ‘all in a lather’ or ‘in a spin’ over vexing issues, perhaps ‘agitating’ or even ‘tub-thumping’… These metaphors (coupled with a nod to laundry being generally ‘women’s work’ undertaken as unpaid labour) fitted nicely with the brief from Kate Hannah: to develop an activity that could be used to offer a lighter way to engage with the content from the conference.
-Some participants may find engaging with issues such as institutional racism confronting, so the laundrette is a way to approach it in an intelligently (non-dismissively) humorous way – gently poking fun as we navigate difficult terrain without minimising the seriousness of the subject matter.
+Other pertinent puns followed: we are being ‘pressed into action’, ‘cleaning up’ our acts, getting ‘all in a lather’ or ‘in a spin’ over vexing issues, perhaps ‘agitating’ or even ‘tub-thumping’… The humorous simplicity of these metaphors also belie the serious possibility of a laundromat as a transformative coupled with a nod to laundry being generally ‘women’s work’ (undertaken as unpaid labour) this fitted nicely with the brief from Kate Hannah: to develop an activity that could be used to offer a lighter way to engage with the content from the conference.
+The laundromat is a way to approach some potentially uncomfortable content in an intelligently (non-dismissively) humorous way – gently poking fun as we navigate difficult terrain without minimising the seriousness of the subject matter.

 The following is an ethics statement.
 Basically, what you see is what you get – it is a way to collect participant views about science culture in an informal way, to 'air' feelings the conference might be bringing up.
 Secondly the format is part of a suite of design tools I am investigating for my PhD research (which is about using design as a way to help scientists think reflexively about their science communication).